Siege of Petersburg: Wilson–Kautz Raid (June 22 – July 1)

-As Wilson and Kautz turned back to the east after their defeat at Staunton River Bridge, Rooney Lee's cavalry pursued and threatened their rear.
-Meanwhile, Robert E. Lee ordered Maj.
-Gen. Wade Hampton's cavalry, which had been engaged with Maj.
-Gen. Philip H. Sheridan's cavalry at the Battle of Trevilian Station on June 11–12, to join the pursuit and attack Wilson and Kautz.
-Before leaving on his raid, Wilson had received assurances from Meade's chief of staff, Maj.
-Gen. Andrew A. Humphreys, that the Army of the Potomac would be immediately taking control of the Weldon Railroad at least as far south as Reams Station, so Wilson decided that would be an appropriate place to return to Union lines.
+As Wilson and Kautz turned back to the east after their defeat at Staunton River Bridge, Lee's cavalry pursued and threatened their rear.
+Meanwhile, Robert E. Lee ordered Hampton's cavalry, which had been engaged with Sheridan's cavalry at the Battle of Trevilian Station on June 11–12, to join the pursuit and attack Wilson and Kautz.
+Before leaving on his raid, Wilson had received assurances from Meade's chief of staff, Major General Andrew A. Humphreys, that the Army of the Potomac would be immediately taking control of the Weldon Railroad at least as far south as Reams Station, so Wilson decided that would be an appropriate place to return to Union lines.
 The Union defeat at Jerusalem Plank Road made those assurances inoperable.
-Wilson and Kautz were surprised on the afternoon of June 28 when they reached Stony Creek Station, 10 mi south of Reams, as hundreds of Hampton's cavalrymen (under Brig.
-Gen. John R. Chambliss) and infantry blocked their path.
-In the Battle of Sappony Church, Wilson's men tried to break through but had to fall back when Confederate Brig.
-Gen. Matthew C. Butler and Thomas L. Rosser threatened to envelop Wilson's left flank.
-Kautz's division, following Wilson's, took a back road in the direction of Reams Station and was attacked by Rooney Lee's division late in the day.
+Wilson and Kautz were surprised on the afternoon of June 28 when they reached Stony Creek Station, 10 mi south of Reams, as hundreds of Hampton's cavalrymen (under Brigadier General John R. Chambliss) and infantry blocked their path.
+In the Battle of Sappony Church, Wilson's men tried to break through but had to fall back when Confederate brigadier generals Matthew C. Butler and Thomas L. Rosser threatened to envelop Wilson's left flank.
+Kautz's division, following Wilson's, took a back road in the direction of Reams Station and was attacked by Lee's division late in the day.
 The Union cavalrymen were able to slip out of the trap under the cover of darkness and rode north on the Halifax Road for the supposed security of Reams Station.